Diversity and inclusion

 - Monitoring our processes rigorously for any disproportionality and – in the event of any disproportionality – developing targeted activities to address this

 - Providing a working environment that is accessible to all and supporting and promoting the varied needs of our staff

-- Applying the provisions of our disability confident accreditation in our recruitment and select activities, ensuring that we are responsive to the needs of disabled people
+- Applying the provisions of our disability confident accreditation in our recruitment and selection activities, making sure that we are responsive to the needs of disabled people

-- Continuously striving for improvement, working with key partners and stakeholders to share learning and engage in benchmarking activities
+- Continuously striving for improvement by working with key partners and stakeholders to share learning, as well as engaging in benchmarking activities.

-- Women's network - provides support to women and help to promote gender equality in the workplace.
+- Network of Women (NOW) – provides support to women and help to promote gender equality in the workplace.

 We are a Disability Confident employer.
-We are committed to removing any barriers to employing disabled people and those with long term health conditions.
+We are committed to removing barriers to employing disabled people and those with long-term health conditions.

 Working for us